mongodb-js/compass/README.md

 ## Key Modules

-Note this is a polylithic (as opposed to a monolithic) repository - it aims to make Compass a minimal shell and abstract as much as possible into reuseable, highly decoupled components.
+Note this is a polylithic (as opposed to a monolithic) repository - it aims to make Compass a minimal shell and abstract as much as possible into reusable, highly decoupled components.
 A few prominent ones include:

 <dl>
   <dt><a href="https://magnum.travis-ci.com/10gen/compass"><img src="https://magnum.travis-ci.com/10gen/compass.svg?token=q2zsnxCbboarF6KYRYxM&branch=master" height="10" /></a>&nbsp;<a href="https://github.com/10gen/compass">compass</a> </dt>